 Earlier this month we celebrated World Activewear Day, and it got us to thinking about how much the role of fitness attire has changed in just a few shorts years.
-If someone had told us five years ago that our workout gear would become some of our favourite wardrobe pieces, we’d tell them they were dreaming.
+If someone had told us five years ago that our workout gear would become some of our favorite wardrobe pieces, we’d tell them they were dreaming.
 And yet, fad or evolution, the rise of active wear is impossible to deny.
 Now, most of us swoon over the latest pair of Nikes in the same way we once swooned over Louboutins.

 The simple truth is, fitness has gotten ‘cool’.
 And there’s nothing wrong with that.
 Gone are the days when we’d die of embarrassment if someone saw us on our way home from the gym.
 Today, it’s hip to be fit and being seen in workout gear – when you’re out for lunch, at the supermarket, or for some of us, at work! – is totally dress du jour.

 Like any fashion trend, fads will come and go while quality and practicality remain.
 We all like to look good, but when it comes to activewear, it pays to keep in mind that ‘functional’ dressing is the order of the day – your active wear must be comfy and workout-friendly.
 So forget strappy numbers, scratchy screen prints, or too-tight-to-breathe tights – opt for quality pieces from reputable sports or workout wear brands to ensure you get the most wear out of them.

 Fabrics to look out for:

 While good-old-fashioned cotton might seem like a great choice, it’s actually not ideal for workout wear.
 Cotton absorbs moisture, which means once you start sweating, that cotton t-shirt is going to soak it up, becoming heavy and uncomfortable.